 If you are a new or expecting parent, our Bringing Baby Home New Parents Workshop will provide you with evidence-based parenting and communication skills to maintain stability, health, and happiness in your relationship during the transition to parenthood.
 Click here to find a workshop near you.

-For more insight on how to prepare for the transition to parenthood, subscribe below.
+For more insight on how to prepare for the transition to parenthood, subscribe to the Gottman Blog below or sign up for the Gottman Newsletter for Parents.